altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 - Specificity, True Negative Rate `T_N_R=TN/(TN+FP`.
 Of the real negatives, how many did we correctly clear?
 - Precision, Positive Predictive Value `P_P_V=TP/(TP+FP)`.
 Of the things we flagged, how many were actually positive?
 - Accuracy: `(TP+TN)/(TP+TN+FP+FN)`.
 Of all predictions, how many were correct?

 ---

+**What does "autoregressive" mean?**

+---

+Autoregressive means the model generates one element at a time, and each new element is conditioned on all previously generated elements.

+The word comes from statistics - a regression where the input is the variable's own past values (auto = self).

+---

+**Dense vector vs embedding vs latent representation**

+---

+- Dense vector is the format
+- Embedding is the process and its result - the act of mapping a discrete or high-dimensional object into a dense vector space such that geometric relationships reflect semantic ones
+- Latent (hidden) representation is about what the vector contains - it's the hidden/abstract/compressed state or meaning that a model has inferred from input.

+---